If you are thinking about how to move out of the U.S., you will be glad to know that it is possible and it can be simple.

 To move out of the U.S., you typically need the following documents:

-- Visa or Residency Permit: Required for your destination country.
+- Visa or residency permit for your destination.